Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits: Introduction

-Interestingly, whether computationally efficient or not, almost all existing solutions to general contextual bandits \cite{auer2002nonstochastic, dudik2011efficient, agarwal2012contextual, agarwal2014taming, foster2020beyond, simchi2020bypassing} rely on weighted, randomized allocations among actions at each round---we refer to these as ``randomized algorithms" in the paper.
-Moreover, there is little focus on contextual MAB with infinite actions, which we believe to be a natural setting to illustrate simplicity and universality of optimism-based algorithms.
-These observations motivate us to search for a new optimism principle in the presence of large context spaces.e is little focus on contextual MAB with infinite actions, which we believe to be a natural setting to illustrate simplicity and universality of optimism-based algorithms.
-These observations motivate us to search for a new optimism principle in the presence of large context spaces.
+In this paper, we propose what we believe to be the first optimistic algorithms that are provably optimal and computationally efficient for contextual bandits with general function classes and large context space.
+Interestingly, almost all existing solutions to general contextual bandits \citep{auer2002nonstochastic, dudik2011efficient, agarwal2012contextual, agarwal2014taming, foster2020beyond, simchi2020bypassing}, whether computationally efficient or not, rely on weighted, randomized allocations among actions at each round.
+We refer to these as "randomized algorithms" in the paper.
+Moreover, when employing an offline regression oracle, we propose the first solutions to general contextual bandits with infinite actions, a setting we believe naturally illustrates the simplicity and universality of optimism-based algorithms.